Join the Dots PB

 What is the Celebration Event and who should attend?

 The Celebration Event will bring all bidders and voters to hear from the successful bidders about how their projects went.
 It will be a celebration to conclude this Joining the Dots PB project and an opportunity for all of us to reflect on the PB process and what we might have done differently.
-This event will happen soon after 31 March 2022 when all the projects will be complete.
+This event will happen soon after 30 April 2022 when all the projects will be complete, most likely in May 2022.

 Where can I get more information?